dfelinto/blender-manual/manual/grease_pencil/modes/draw/tool_settings/color.rst

    Active Color Palette.
 See :ref:`ui-color-palette`.

 Mode
-   Stroke
+   The color transformation will be applied on the stroke and/or the fill color.

-      Only paint over strokes.
+   :Stroke: Only paint over strokes.

-   Fill
-      Only paint over fill areas.
+   :Fill: Only paint over fill areas.

-   Stroke and Fill
-      Paint over strokes and fill areas.
+   :Stroke & Fill: Paint over strokes and fill areas.

 Mix Factor
    Mixing factor between the selected color and the base material color.